Skip to main content

 #3 Lunch It Up

 Be sure to pack a lunch as you will only find fast food joints with unworthy prices.
-Prep a decent sized lunch as well as some snacks to munch on along route.
+Prep a decent-sized lunch as well as some snacks to munch on along the route.

-There is a perfect little outdoor area for eating but watch our for hungry coatis.
-The cheeky chappies who look like a cross between a monkey, a raccoon and an ant eater.
-They run around freely and may disturb your eating for a nibble so mind your food, belongings and don’t provoke them.
+There is a perfect little outdoor area for eating but watch out for hungry coatis.
+The cheeky chappies look like a cross between a monkey, a raccoon and an anteater.
+They run around freely and may disturb your eating for a nibble so mind your food, and belongings and don’t provoke them.
 They can scratch and bite.

 #4 Extras